GodwinEke/c-lineassistantrepo/README.md

 - Implement more functionalities
 - Leverage the use of APIs to make it more sophisticated
 - Improve aesthetics
-- Create a function to prompt users to get valid input to remove redundancies of the ```try-except``` function block.

 # Notes
 - *Data used for the license detector was gotten from [The Word Population Review](https://worldpopulationreview.com/state-rankings/driving-age-by-state)